 If the qualified archaeologist elects to collect any Tribal Cultural Resources, the Native American monitor must be present during any testing or cataloging of those resources.
-Moreover, if the qualified archaeologist does not collect the cultural resources that are unearthed during the ground-disturbing activities, the Native American monitor may, at their discretion, collect said resources for later reburial on the project site and provide them to the traditionally and culturally affiliated Tribe for respectful and dignified treatment in accordance with the Tribe's cultural and spiritual traditions.
-Any Tribal Cultural Resources collected by the qualified archaeologist shall be reburied on the project site repatriated to the traditionally and culturally affiliated Tribe decline the collection, the collection shall be curated at the San Diego Archaeological Center.
+Moreover, if the qualified archaeologist does not collect the cultural resources that are unearthed during the ground-disturbing activities, the Native American monitor may, at their discretion, collect said resources and provide them to the traditionally and culturally affiliated Tribe for respectful and dignified treatment in accordance with the Tribe's cultural and spiritual traditions.
+Any Tribal Cultural Resources collected by the qualified archaeologist shall be repatriated to the traditionally and culturally affiliated Tribe or other traditionally and culturally affiliated Tribe decline the collection, the collection shall be curated at the San Diego Archaeological Center.
 All other resources determined by the qualified archaeologist, in consultation with the Native American monitor, to not be Tribal Cultural Resources shall be curated at the San Diego Archaeological Center.